 Nestled amid Vietnam, Laos, Thailand and the Gulf of Thailand, Cambodia is a land of rice paddies and much poverty.
 In many of the impoverished rural areas, home to 85 percent of the population, children have reduced access to education, safe water, sanitation facilities or employment opportunities.

 More than half of the population is under 25 years old.

-Child Clubs have been established in 25 primary schools, providing resources from mini-libraries to life skills and leadership training and sports and music activities.
+In many schools, Child Clubs provide resources from mini-libraries to life skills and leadership training and sports and music activities.
 Child Club members are supported to provide peer education within their communities.
 Classrooms have been built, six school latrines have been rehabilitated, 16 school latrines have been constructed and 25 schools have received new playground equipment.

-“I want to have a new school so that other children can come to study,” says Kador, age 10
+“I want to have a new school so that other children can come to study,” says Kador, age 10.

 We’ve established Quality and Assurance Committees in each commune to help identify households with the greatest need for a latrine and to oversee their construction and maintenance.
-More than 1,080 household latrines have been constructed – many are used by more than one household.
-In addition 80 household wells have been constructed and 20 more rehabilitated.
+More than 1,000 household latrines have been constructed, and 80 household wells have been constructed and 20 more rehabilitated.
 ChildFund also helped to establish a latrine construction workshop with one youth group.
 Dozens of billboards illustrate health and hygiene information on a regular basis.